 Later confidential correspondence described the need for vigilance along the Oregon coast.
 The beaches, inlets and sparse population of the area offered "innumerable opportunities for the landing of such agents from Japanese submarines...
 It is likely that enemy spies or other hostile agents will be landed at points where they can make contact with disloyal elements resident in the vicinity."
 Further possibilities for saboteurs to enter would be to transfer them from a submarine to a fishing boat and then go openly into port.
 Experts discounted the likelihood of entry by parachute.

 Officials saw plenty of potential targets for saboteurs, including military and government property, bridges and forests.
-Early on, the Army warned that telephone, radio and telegraph companies were "not only especially vulnerable, but that they are likely to be one of the earliest targets of acts of sabotage."Footnote 3
+The Army warned that telephone, radio and telegraph companies were "not only especially vulnerable, but that they are likely to be one of the earliest targets of acts of sabotage."Footnote 3

 The assumption was that the enemy would try to break the lines of communication in an attack.